Triggered41/convin-assignment/README.md

 # convin-assignment

 ## Setup
-Install all the packages using the command
+Install all the packages using the command (You may use a virtual environment if you want)

 1. `python -m pip install -r requirements.txt`
 2. `cd expenses_site`